 Probing sample structure and properties to produce a rheological profile

 In contrast to yield stress and thixotropy tests that apply a rotational force in one direction, amplitude sweep is an oscillatory assay (think clothes washer agitator) that uses an increasing amplitude (energy input) to probe sample properties such as rheological stability.
-The amplitude sweep is very important to properly determine the LVER (Linear Viscoelastic Region) to define a % strain value that is a critical input parameter for subsequent frequency based assays described in later sections.
+The amplitude sweep is very important to properly determine the LVER (Linear Viscoelastic Region) to define either a % strain or stress value that is a critical input parameter for subsequent frequency based assays described in later sections.

 Figure 1 shows amplitude as % strain increasing until the Linear Viscoelastic Region (LVER) limit is reached, typically defined as a 5% G' (elastic modulus, solid nature) decrease beyond which the sample structure is increasingly destroyed.
 The value of the upper limit of the LVER tends to proportionally correlate with physical stability.
 Determining a % strain or stress well within the LVER is a critical input for other oscillation tests performed at the same temperature to ensure that the rheological integrity remains intact - otherwise confounding results may be obtained.
 It is important to keep in mind that the LVER can change with temperature.

 Figure 2 shows amplitude sweep curves of hydrogel samples showing G' (elastic modulus = solid nature), response with increasing amplitude along with their LVER.
 Subtle product formulation and processing modifications may result in rheological and performance changes that may be identified by a rheometer, but not necessarily identified using a viscometer.